Overview of SMCN's Programs and Services:

 After the IHIP program is complete or if a child has less intensive needs, the Child/Adolescent PRP program is offered.
 The PRP offers services to children between the ages of 5 and 17 years old and follows the same eligibility criteria as the IHIP program listed above.
 C/A PRP is geared toward regaining age appropriate skills, social and behavior needs, achieving school success, increasing family functioning and working on skills with the PRP program.
 Each consumer will have a treatment plan with short-term and long-term rehabilitation goals that the PRP case worker will help your child work toward during the home visits and in the community.
 PRP offers and average of one visit per week.
 The C/A PRP services can be obtained in Calvert, Charles and St. Mary's Counties.

-The Adult Crisis Program is designed to provide 24 hour/7 day a week assessment and stabilization to persons who are at risk for hospitalization or who need to step down from a hospital setting and can be expected to stabilize in a short period of time.
-A typical length of stay at the Crisis House is 7-10 days.
-The Adult Crisis House staff will always ensure that each individual is treated with respect, warmth, and dignity in a home-like environment.
-When an individual may be in need of a Crisis Bed, a referral source must obtain the required information through a face-to-face evaluation with the consumer and document on the SMCN Adult Crisis Referral Packet.
-A referral packet includes the referral application, statement of medical clearance, screening assessment, and mental status.
+The Porter House MHHS Program is designed to provide 24 hour/7 day a week assessment, stabilization, and case management services to mentally ill adults who are at risk for homelessness or who may already be homeless.
+A typical length of stay at The Porter House is 10 days.
+Program staff will always ensure that each individual is treated with respect, warmth, and dignity in a home-like environment.
+When an individual may be in need of a Porter House placement, a referral source must obtain the required information through a face-to-face evaluation with the consumer and complete The Porter House MHHS Program Referral Packet .
+A referral packet includes the Referral Application, Assessment of General Health Physical Form and the Screening Assessment.
+The individual must also sign off in agreement with abiding by the program rules and return this signed form with the Referral Packet.
 It is imperative that all required documentation is completed in full before an application can be considered for approval.
-Adult Crisis Services are provided for adults who are at least 18 years of age and reside in either Calvert, Charles, St. Mary's, Anne Arundel, or Prince Georges Counties.
+Mental Health Housing Stabilization services are provided for adults who are at least 18 years of age and reside in either Calvert, Charles, St. Mary's, Anne Arundel, or Prince Georges Counties.

 PROJECTS FOR ASSISTANCE IN TRANSITION FROM HOMELESSNESS PROGRAM (PATH)

 The PATH program is a voluntary program that serves individuals with serious mental illness and/or co-occurring substance use disorders, who are experiencing homelessness or who are at risk of homelessness.
 PATH services include community-based outreach, case management and linkage to community services in Charles County.
-For further information, please contact Bert Otts, TCM Director of Charles County.
+For further information, please contact Rebecca Sweeney, Tri-County TCM Director.

 COMMUNITY BEHAVIORAL HEALTH LIAISON PROGRAM (CBHL)

 The Community Behavioral Health Liaison (CBHL) accepts referrals for persons in mental health crisis who have interacted with the police, and coordinates mental health resources in Calvert, Charles, and St. Mary’s Counties.
-For questions please contact Susan Onofrio, L.C.P.C.
-410-535-4787 ext.
+For questions please contact Hailey O'Brien, LCSW-C 410-535-4787 ext.
 346, or 443-624-7789 c.